bytechar/RISCV-32/README.md

 Instruction Memory
 1. Design (instruction_mem.v, imem.mem)
 - Instruction memory has been implemented as a 2Kbyte instruction memory designed to store 512x4-byte long instruction words.
-The memory addresses start from 0x01000000 and goes to 0x010007FF.
+The memory addresses start from 0x01000000 and goes to 0x010007FF with one byte of data stored at each address.
+Hence, one instruction word spans 4 addresses in little endian format.
+Only a complete instruction word can be read from the memory.

 2. Testbench (instruction_mem_tb.v, imem_testcases.csv)
 - Design loads imem.mem file to memory.
 Testcases are written to randomly access all addresses and stored instruction value is compared.
 Hence all addresses in memory are tested.